lamergameryt/SmartHomeAutomation/README.md

 This project depends on a few prerequisites for the execution of the project.

-This project uses the following tools.
-Make sure the following dependencies are installed and configured:
+The project uses the following tools.
+Make sure these dependencies are installed and configured:

 - Java (OpenJDK 17.0.8)
 - Maven (3.9.4)